bjpop/complexo_pipeline/README.md

 Author: Bernie Pope (bjpope@unimelb.edu.au)

-Crpipe is based on the [Ruffus](http://www.ruffus.org.uk/) library for writing bioinformatics pipelines.
+complexo_pipeline is based on the [Ruffus](http://www.ruffus.org.uk/) library for writing bioinformatics pipelines.
 Its features include:

  * Job submission on a cluster using DRMAA (currently only tested with SLURM).
  * Job dependency calculation and checkpointing.